h4sci/team-cloud/Readme.txt

 - docker run IMAGEID (will run the built image)
 - docker image rm -f IMAGEID (will remove the image -f force deleting if it is running)
 -

+AWS Fargate is a serverless compute engine and hosting option for container-based workloads.
+What Fargate allows you to do is host your containers on top of a fully managed compute platform.
+That means no provisioning infrastructure, no setting up your clusters scaling, and no server management over time.
+You can define image, vCPU, memory, networking ports in task definition.